China calls for a cease-fire and peace talks between Russia and Ukraine

 But the Chinese position paper also took several digs at the West for its approach to the war.
 It says unilateral sanctions only create more problems, and it called for the abandonment of a so-called "cold war mentality".

-On Friday, Wang Wenbin, a Chinese foreign ministry spokesperson, tried to strike a balance between Russia and Europe, but suggested Western allies and especially the U.S. were at fault for the conflict: "NATO should reflect deeply and stop trying to mess up Asia and the rest of the world after messing up Europe."
+On Friday, Wang Wenbin, a Chinese foreign ministry spokesperson, tried to strike a balance between Russia and Europe, but suggested Western allies and especially the U.S. were at fault for the conflict: "NATO should reflect deeply and stop trying to mess up Asia and the rest of the world after messing up Europe," referring to the bloc's recent interest and focus on the "Indo-Pacific."

 Aowen Cao contributed research from Beijing.